Continuous-time extensions of discrete-time cocycles: Introduction

-We would like to emphasise that while in autonomous dynamical system theory an extension from discrete time to continuous time requires in general an added auxiliary dimension, our results show that for a (quasi-)periodically driven system an additional dimension is only needed in the case $d=2$.
-For $d\ge 3$, any discrete-time cocycle can be extended to a continuous-time cocycle of the same dimensionality.
+\begin{revision} The statement of Theorem \ref{thm:nullhomotopic_extension} is of interest in both directions.
+Not only does the theorem show which discrete-time cocycles can be extended to continuous time, but also provides a characterisation of which discrete-time cocycles can occur as time-1 maps of continuous-time cocycles. \end{revision} We would like to emphasise that while in autonomous dynamical system theory an extension from discrete time to continuous time requires in general an added auxiliary dimension, our results show that for a (quasi-)periodically driven system an additional dimension is only needed in the case \begin{revision}of fibre-dimension\end{revision} $d=2$.
+For $d\ge 3$, any discrete-time cocycle can be extended to a continuous-time cocycle of the same dimensionality\begin{revision}, after possibly modifying the base space.
+We note that this modification leaves the dynamical characteristics of the cocycle, like its Lyapunov exponents, Oseledets spaces and (non-)uniform hyperbolicity unchanged, cf.~Remark \ref{rem:preserve_hyper}.\end{revision}